-- Excessively Righteous Blossom in Exalted has a fairly simple flowchart.
+- Exalted: Excessively Righteous Blossom has a fairly simple flowchart.
 Did something he was involved with go well?
 Clearly, it was due to his brilliance at everything.
 Did it go poorly?
 It was clearly all the fault of his underlings, or jealous rivals, or something.

-- Some members of Clan Tremere (a clan with a strict, pyramidal hierarchy) in Vampire: The Masquerade suffer from a derangement called Hierarchical Sociology Disorder that leads them to use the Tremere pyramid as a surrogate for personal responsibility.
-Per Clanbook: Tremere:"[S]uch victims cannot handle their own moral responsibility, so they delineate their world by the bounds of the Tremere code.
+- Vampire: The Masquerade: Some members of Clan Tremere (a clan with a strict, pyramidal hierarchy) suffer from a derangement called Hierarchical Sociology Disorder that leads them to use the Tremere pyramid as a surrogate for personal responsibility.
+They essentially use the orders of their superiors and the strictures of the clan code in place of their own moral judgements, allowing them to shunt responsibility for their choices away from themselves."[S]uch victims cannot handle their own moral responsibility, so they delineate their world by the bounds of the Tremere code.
 What their superiors order, they obey; what the code prohibits, they fanatically shun.
 By making the Tremere clan the repository of their consciences, these poor souls are 'only following orders.'
 The degradation of Humanity and the toll of frenzy, hunger and fear still drive the Kindred into a downward spiral, but it's one that he can almost sociopathically ignore.
 After all, it's neither his fault nor his problem."

 - Into the Woods has a song named "Your Fault", which involves all the 'heroes' placing the blame for the Darker and Edgier second act on each other.
 (See here).
 The witch proceeds to call all of them out on their behavior The Reason You Suck Song, particularly after they all settle on blaming her for everything.